BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Mithril Coat** `PASSIVE`

-A piece of [Mithril armour][Mithril Armour], additionally Bilbo may re-roll Fate rolls of a 1.
+This is a Unique piece of [Mithril Armour][Mithril Armour].
+Additionally, the wearer may re-roll Fate Rolls of a 1.

 - **Sting** `ACTIVE`

-An Elven [hand weapon][Hand Weapon], Bilbo gains +1 Strength when making strikes with Sting.
+This is a Unique Elven [hand weapon][Hand Weapon].
+A model gains a bonus of +1 to their Strength when making Strikes with Sting.

 - **It has not yet Awoken** `PASSIVE`